taandreo/42-libft/README.md

 Hey !
 This is my implementation of the libft header from 42 school (São Paulo - Brazil) !

-The tests are not validated by the moulinette :robot: yet, so be careful :)
+The tests are already validated by the moulinette :robot: :)

 ## make